crytic/building-secure-contracts/not-so-smart-contracts/solidity/honeypots/README.md

 <details>
   <summary>Trap Spoiler</summary>
   Unbeknownst to the victim, the contract owner has already changed the stored hash of the secret, using an internal transaction with 0 value.
 Etherscan does not clearly display these 0 value internal transactions.
-The GiftBox owner might also be monitoring the mempool & would be prepared to front-run any withdrawals that submit the correct password;
+The GiftBox owner might also be monitoring the mempool & would be prepared to front-run any withdrawals that submit the correct password.
 </details>

 ## [King of the Hill](KingOfTheKill.sol)